RoboSats/robosats/docs/_pages/docs/03-understand/09-swaps.md

 1. If you are the **seller** - you will be **receiving** on-chain BTC; setting the premium slightly below 0% (eg. -0.1%, -0.5%) will make your offer attractive.
-The taker already pays 0.125% fees on the trade plus they have to pay mining fees for sending the on-chain BTC.
+The taker already pays {{site.robosats.taker_fee}}% fees on the trade plus they have to pay mining fees for sending the on-chain BTC.

 2. If you are the **buyer** - you will be **sending** on-chain BTC; setting the